How To Build An AI Chatbot: A Comprehensive Guide

 Some examples of LLM include:

 • GPT.
-The most well-known LLM is GPT, which underlies the famous ChatGPT – a chatbot that has already transformed the AI landscape with its unique capabilities of fast and human-like responses.
-GЗЕ also underlies Microsoft’s chatbot Bing.
+The most well-known LLM is GPT, which underlies the famous ChatGPT – a chatbot that kickstarted the AI adoption by businesses and individual users.
+GPT also underlies Microsoft’s chatbot Bing.

 • LaMDA.
 LaMDA powers Google’s Bard chatbot – a competitor to ChatGPT launched in 2023.

 • LLaMA.
-This is an LLM that was developed by Meta AI and released in February 2023.
+This LLM was developed by Meta AI and released in February 2023.

 Chatbot knowledge base